markguinn/silverstripe-shop-discount/docs/en/gift-cards.md

 ### Using a Gift Card

 * The customer fills up the shopping cart with one or several items
-	* The cart sub total must be at least the same as the gift cart or more **(we want to change this)**
-* Once done shopping, the customer enters the coupon code in the coupon code field, and the amount of the gift card amount will be deducted from the order total
+* The customer enters the coupon code in the coupon code field, and the amount of the gift card amount will be deducted from the order total
+	* The customer is notified that if the order is less than the gift card amount, the remainder will be added to his/her balance on checkout
 * The customer can now check out like usual
-* Once the order has been processed, the gift card cannot be reused
+* Once the order has been processed, the gift card cannot be reused, but the remainder is added to the customer's account

+## Installation

+Add these to your `yml` config:

+	Member:
+	  extensions:
+	   - MemberBalanceExtension
+	Order:
+	  extensions:
+		- AccountBalanceOrderExtension

+Add this to your `_config.php`:

+	Order::set_modifiers(array(
+		"OrderCouponModifier",
+		"OrderMemberBalanceModifier",
+	));

-## TODOS
+## Todos/Issues/Edge cases

-* MAJOR: it should be possible to use the credit on a gift card for more than one purchase
-	* see below
 * Option to enter a message for the recipient
+	* Either print or email the voucher to someone else
 * Make some kind of gift card design?
 * It seems emails are not being sent out when the order total is 0

-## Ideas for reusing gift cards for more than one purchase

-* Create a "redeem gift card form"
-	* In order to redeem a gift card the customer needs to be logged in
-	* We could still give the customer the option to just use the gift card in it's entirety as a coupon
-	* The customer would now have a balance tied to his/her account, which will be used each time he/she makes a purchase - until the balance is used up
+* Adding a gift card/coupon while having a positive balance, gives errors in the calculation

+## Possible improvements

+* consider naming - member balance / account balance / ?